MommyMythra/CSE598-Final-Project/README.md

 ## Remaining to Do List

-1. Develop MOPSO in mopso.py
+1. ~Develop MOPSO in mopso.py~

-2. Connect MOPSO to main function and validate it runs
+2. ~Connect basic MOPSO to main function and validate it runs setup functions~

-3. Display MOPSO using matplotlib
+3. ~Display basic MOPSO using matplotlib~

 4. Setup the Multi-Run framework (100 runs of 100 iterations for example)